-When it comes to determining how much RAM your computer needs, there are several factors to consider.
-The amount of RAM required depends on the type of tasks you plan to perform on your computer, as well as the operating system and software you use.
-Generally, the more RAM your computer has, the more applications you can run simultaneously without a significant decrease in performance.
+When it comes to determining the right amount of RAM for your computer, there are several factors to consider.
+The amount of RAM, or Random Access Memory, your computer needs depends on the type of tasks you plan to use it for, as well as the operating system and other software you'll be running.
+In general, the more RAM your computer has, the more applications you can run simultaneously without a significant decrease in performance.

 Factors Affecting RAM Requirements